dshieble/dshieble.github.io/_posts/2022-07-04-resilient-machine-learning.md

 An ML model is a reflection of the task we train it to solve.
 By cleverly introducing noise to the training process we can build models that perform well even during software incidents.

-Suppose one of the features that our model expects tracks whether a user attribute matches any of the categories in a configuration file (e.g. phrase matches, list of reserved usernames, etc).
+Suppose one of the features that our model expects tracks whether an attribute matches any of the categories in a configuration file (e.g. phrase matches, list of reserved usernames, etc).
 As users update this file we expect that the joint distribution of this feature and the model label Y will change as well.
 This kind of gradual concept drift is extremely common.

 We want our ML model to "understand" that this distribution might change.
 We can accomplish this with a simple recipe:
 * Train our model on logged features over a long period of time